feathersjs-ecosystem/feathers-sequelize/README.md

 });
 ```

-For this case to work, you'll need to add '$user.post.id$' to the service options' ['whitelist' property](#options-whitelist).
+For this case to work, you'll need to add '$post.id$' to the service options' ['whitelist' property](#options-whitelist).

 ## Working with Sequelize Model instances